GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/node/index.md

 # oxd Node Express

-The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Node Express application to an OpenID Connect Provider (OP) for login.
-You can send users to any standard OpenID Connect Provider (OP) for login, including Google.
-In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OpenID Connect Provider (OP).
+Use oxd's Node Express library to send users from an Express application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 !!!
 Note: